News and Media

 Our company makes OxyContin®.
 While opioid pain medication can help patients with acute and chronic pain when other treatment options are inadequate, we are aware of the risks opioid pain medicines can create: even when taken as prescribed, they carry risks of addiction, abuse, and misuse that can lead to overdose and death.
-Earlier this year we ended our practice of promoting opioid medications to prescribers through sales representatives.
+In 2018, we ended our practice of promoting opioid medications to prescribers through sales representatives.

 Because we are deeply concerned about the toll the opioid crisis is having on individuals and communities across the nation, we think it is important to share some of the measures we support to help address the prescription and illicit opioid abuse crisis.